ccorcos/meteor-icon-splash-maker/README.md

 You'll also need an environment variable for SlimerJS to find Firefox.
 You may want to put this in your `.bashrc`.

+If you are using cask to install Firefox:

     export SLIMERJSLAUNCHER=~/Applications/Firefox.app/Contents/MacOS/firefox

+Or if you have a standard Firefox installation in your /Applications folder:

+    export SLIMERJSLAUNCHER=/Applications/Firefox.app/Contents/MacOS/firefox

+If your version of Firefox is greater then version 34 you will need to update the following ini file:

+    /usr/local/Cellar/slimerjs/0.9.4/libexec/application.ini

+Change the following:

+    FROM: MaxVersion=34.*
+    TO: MaxVersion=36.*

 Make sure your Meteor server is up and running, and generate all your icons and splash screens: